 Under the terms of the License Agreement, the Company restructured its operations on June 30, 2017 whereby the Company transferred to Forward Pharma Operations ApS (a newly created and wholly owned Danish limited liability company) certain assets and liabilities, including the legal and beneficial rights, title and interest to defined intellectual property, and Forward Pharma Operations ApS transferred the intellectual property to FWP IP ApS (a newly created and wholly owned Danish limited liability company).
 The final step in the restructuring was completed on November 22, 2017 when the capital stock of FWP IP ApS was sold to FWP HoldCo ApS, a newly formed Danish limited liability company that is owned and controlled by FWP Fonden, a newly formed independent Danish foundation.
 FWP HoldCo ApS paid Forward Pharma Operations ApS 336,000 DKK (\$54,000 based on the December 31, 2017 exchange rate) as consideration for the capital stock of FWP IP ApS.
 FWP Fonden's three-member board includes one independent director and one director appointed from each of the Company and Biogen.
 Accordingly, the Company does not control FWP Fonden.
-During the year ended December 31, 2017, the Company contributed 5 million DKK (\$805,000 based on the December 31, 2017 exchange rate) as the initial capitalization of FWP Fonden and is obligated to pay 100,000 DKK (\$16,000 based on the December 31, 2017 exchange rate) annually to FWP IP ApS in exchange for FWP IP ApS agreeing to hold, prosecute and maintain the transferred intellectual property in accordance with certain agreements.
+During the year ended December 31, 2017, the Company contributed 5 million DKK (\$805,000 based on the December 31, 2017 exchange rate) as the initial capitalization of FWP Fonden and is obligated to pay 100,000 DKK (\$15,000 based on the December 31, 2018 exchange rate) annually to FWP IP ApS in exchange for FWP IP ApS agreeing to hold, prosecute and maintain the transferred intellectual property, which now consists only of the non-U.S. intellectual property associated with the Company, in accordance with certain agreements.
 In connection with the initial capitalization of FWP Fonden, the Company's annual funding obligations to FWP IP ApS and the sale of the capital stock of FWP IP ApS to FWP HoldCo ApS, the Company incurred a net expense of \$759,000 that is included in general and administrative expenses for the year ended December 31, 2017.
 In the future, the Company is only obligated to remit the annual funding of 100,000 DKK to FWP IP ApS through the last to expire, or invalidation of, the licensed patents underlying the transferred intellectual property; however, the Company's obligation to remit the annual funding would be discontinued earlier if certain events, as defined in the License Agreement, occur.
-In addition to its annual funding obligations, the License Agreement requires the Company to fund the cost to file, prosecute and maintain the U.S. patents associated with the Company (as long as the U.S. license granted to Biogen remains co-exclusive) and European patent EP 2801355 (until the date on which the Opposition Proceeding has reached a final, unappealable conclusion) and to participate in an intellectual property advisory committee.
+In addition to its annual funding obligations, the License Agreement requires the Company to fund the cost to file, prosecute and maintain the European patent EP 2801355 (until the date on which the Opposition Proceeding has reached a final, unappealable conclusion) and to participate in an intellectual property advisory committee.
+The Company was required to fund the cost to file, prosecute and maintain the U.S. patents associated with the Company prior to Biogen purchasing such intellectual property.